Jai Lucas: Coaching

+The team’s one-year improvement drew widespread attention, and Lucas received multiple honors, including the Joe B. Hall Award, given annually to the top first-year head coach, and the Clarence “Big House” Gaines Award.

 Family

 Lucas is from a well-known basketball family.
 His father, John Lucas II, was an All-American at Maryland who went on to a 14-year career in the NBA and was later head coach of three NBA teams.
 His older brother, John Lucas III, was a star at Baylor and Oklahoma State who played two seasons for the Houston Rockets, then continued his career in Italy, and most recently played for the Minnesota Timberwolves.